 Craft a validation plan for the technology, and more.

-Only winners of the Design Phase are eligible to compete in the Develop Phase.
+Only winners of the Develop Phase are eligible to compete in the Design Phase.

 Finalize the design and cost of solution